-The Robina Public Interest Scholar Program, funded by the Robina Foundation, awards grants to students at the University of Minnesota Law School working in unpaid summer public interest internships and who display a life-long dedication to public interest work.
+The Robina Public Interest Scholars Program, funded by the Robina Foundation, provides financial and resource support to students at the University of Minnesota Law School who display a lifelong dedication to leadership and public interest work.

 Justice John Paul Stevens Fellowship